Ways of Working: Five Ways Consultants Can Make More Impact

 SENIOR ASSOCIATE CONSULTANT

-Knut is a Senior Finance professional with 19+ years of global experience.
-He specialises in Finance Transformation and Internal Audit, with particular expertise in Risk & Financial Controls, Process Design & Deploy, Shared-Service Set-Up and Migrations.
+Knut is a Senior Finance professional with 22+ years of global experience.
+He specialises in Finance Transformation and Internal Audit, with particular expertise in Risk & Financial Controls, Process Design & Deployment, and Shared-Services Optimisation.

-Consulting is a very intense, fast-paced profession.
-This blog discusses Loughridge Transformations‘ thinking and philosophy regarding consulting Ways of Working.
+Consulting is an intense, fast-paced profession.
+This blog presents Loughridge Transformations‘ unique thinking and philosophy regarding consultant Ways of Working based on our extensive experience and successful projects.

 If your organisation has previously engaged consultants, you might be able to recognise some learnings we are trying to share here.
 For example, you may have used external consultants to lead or participate in large-scale Finance Transformation programmes.
 You may have worked together on implementing a new ERP system, migrating activity to Shared Services or assessing the existing control framework with remediation actions – to name just a few.